top of page

 These words are not meant to diminish our lives.
 They are meant to reframe them.

-It is brief.
+When we look at our time on earth compared to eternity, it is brief.
 So brief we can hardly comprehend it.

 When Time Feels So Unfair